 Explore NAEP results!
 By clicking "continue" you will be leaving the National Assessment of Educational Progress (NAEP) operational website and opening The Nation's Report Card (NRC) website.
 Explore NAEP results about students' performance, and access a suite of data tools.

 The National Assessment of Educational Progress (NAEP) Technology and Engineering Literacy (TEL) assessment measures whether students are able to apply technology and engineering skills to real-life situations.
 TEL uses interactive scenario-based tasks to gauge what students know and can do.
-The first TEL assessment was administered to 8th-grade students in 2014.
-Results of that assessment are now available.2014 TEL
+The most recent TEL assessment was given in 2018 to approximately 15,400 students in grade 8.

 The assessment framework broadly defines technological and engineering literacy as the capacity to use, understand, and evaluate technology as well as to understand technological principles and strategies needed to develop solutions and achieve goals in science, technology, engineering, and mathematics (STEM).
 The assessment is administered as a digitally based assessment.

 The TEL assessment is designed to measure three interconnected areas of technology and engineering experience in and out of the classroom: technology and society, design and systems, and information and communication technology.
 The framework also outlines what technology and engineering literacy knowledge and skills students should have to reach

 NAEP Advanced achievement.
 Survey questionnaires, administered to students, teachers, and school administrators who participate in a TEL assessment, are used to collect and report contextual information about students’ K-12 education and learning experience in and out of the classroom.

 Academic achievement in mathematics is presented in two ways on The Nation's Report Card: scale scores and NAEP achievement levels.